TysonStanley/autoscore/README.md

 3.  `acceptable_spell_rule` = use a researcher uploaded acceptable spelling list to be scored as correct; this rule is triggered when the researcher provides a data file
 4.  `suffix_rule` = stem all words (i.e., remove all suffixes); `default is TRUE`
 5.  `rootword_rule` = response word counted correct if the target word (e.g., bat, day) is embedded at either the beginning (e.g., batman) or end (e.g., monday) of the word; uses a partial matching heuristic; `default is FALSE`
 6.  `double_letter_rule` = should double letters within words be considered the same as if there was only one?
-E.g., "attack" is a match with "atack"; `default = TRUE`
+E.g., "attack" is a match with "atack"; `default = FALSE`

 #### Grammar Rules